zuzanadobes/DRLND-Project-Continuous-Control/README.md

 The project within this repository contains code for training (an) agent(s), a double-jointed arm, to move to a target locations.

+Multiple agents are used, and 20 deployed agents must get an average score of +30 over all agents, over 100 consecutive episodes.
+After each episode, the scores are tabulated for each agent by adding up the rewards of each agent without any discounting.
+The ** average score ** of all agents for each espisode is taken.

+The environment is considered "solved", when the average (over 100 episodes) of those average scores is at least **+30**.

 ### Project details

-A reward of +0.1 is provided for each step where an agent's hand is in the goal location.
+A reward of +0.1 is provided for each step where an agent's arm is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

 The observation space consists of 33 variables corresponding to:
 - position